Ghostified/Test3/README.md

-git commit -m " This is my first commit"  --- > Terminal git branch -M main ----> Terminal, renames the default branch from master to main git remote add origin url (url from the git repo) ---> Terminal & Git
+git commit -m " This is my first commit"  --- > Terminal git branch -M main ----> Terminal, renames the default branch from master to main git remote add origin url (url from the git repo) ---> Terminal & Git git push -u origin main ---> push from local repo to remote

+#Creating a branch
+git checkout -b developer ---> switches and creates a new branch simultaneously

+#Add my files to my remote repo, on my current branch